csyee1009/UTARChickenRiceCoder/README.md

 Add missing dependency:

-Animation of pet drawn using applicatione: Procreate
+Animation of pet drawn using application: Procreate